 - Roundworms.
 Infection with worms can block the drainage system of the body's fluids.

 - Henoch-Schönlein purpura.
 This is a condition that can cause a skin rash, tummy (abdominal) pain and joint pains.
-Sometimes the testicles can also become inflamed.
-It develops because of a reaction of the immune system to a trigger, commonly an infection.
-Most people who get Henoch-Schönlein purpura are children.
+Sometimes the testicles (testes) can also become inflamed.
+It develops because of a reaction of the immune system to a trigger - commonly an infection.
+Most people who develop Henoch-Schönlein purpura are children.

 - Allergic rashes.

 - Sarcoidosis.
-This is a condition where tiny lumps, known as granulomas, develop at various sites within your body due to inflammation.
-Usually it affects the lungs, but occasionally they happen in the scrotum.
+This is a condition where tiny lumps, known as granulomas, develop at various sites within your body, due to inflammation.
+Usually it affects the lungs but occasionally the lumps happen in the scrotum.

 When to seek medical advice

 You should always see a doctor if you notice any pain or swelling in your scrotum.
 If it is painful, you should seek advice urgently.